-Another indicator of alienation is a child who shows affection to the target parent when the other parent is absent, but acts indifferently or defiantly to the target when in the presence of the other parent.
-Such an "inconsistent 'chameleon' quality is a diagnostic hallmark of [alienation]."
+Another indicator of alienation is a child who shows affection to the target parent when the other parent is absent, but acts indifferently or defiantly to the target when in the presence of the other parent.89 Such an "inconsistent 'chameleon' quality is a diagnostic hallmark of [alienation]."90

-Confusion or ideas that are inconsistent with the child's observations are also common indicators of alienation, 93 as is a child who has repeatedly received negative information about the non-custodial parent.
-94 Similarly, a child who portrays a parent as "immoral, cheap, irresponsible or unloving, or uses any other globally negative descriptive terminology" has likely been subjected to alienation.
-95 Similarly, "collusion or [a] one-sided alliance" by the child with one parent is a signal of potential alienation.
-96
+Confusion or ideas that are inconsistent with the child's observations are also common indicators of alienation,91 as is a child who has repeatedly received negative information about the non-custodial parent.92 A child who portrays a parent as "immoral, cheap, irresponsible or unloving, or uses any other globally negative descriptive terminology" has likely been subjected to alienation.93 Similarly, "collusion or [a] one-sided alliance" by the child with one parent is a signal of potential alienation.94

 The child who works simultaneously with one parent and against the other is typically operating in collusion with the brainwasher and will be unable to maintain a positive relationship with the target parent.
 These children closely identify with the brainwasher and behave like a spy or conduit of information.
 They view the broken family in terms of "us" versus "him or her."
 The more entrenched the identification, the less able the child is to accept positive gestures or sentiments from the target parent.
 Perceiving the target parent as acting against "us," any positive features that the target parent possesses are reinterpreted as intended to inflict hurt.
-The most benign deed, such as giving the child a present, is analyzed for scurrilous motives and becomes a "buy-off" or prompts a
+The most benign deed, such as giving the child a present, is analyzed for scurrilous motives and becomes a "buy-off" or prompts a statement such as, "Big deal-where's the support check?"95